Geo-engineering wins scant enthusiasm at U.N. climate talks

 "If you are looking at solutions you could look at solar energy," said Mira Mehrishi, head of India's delegation in Doha.
 "It's a little premature to start looking at geo-engineering."

-"There's a lot of scepticism" about geo-engineering, said Artur Runge-Metzger of the European Commission.
+"There's a lot of skepticism" about geo-engineering, said Artur Runge-Metzger of the European Commission.
 "Research is necessary to see if it could be viable in one way or other."

 U.N. negotiations on slowing global warming have been running since a U.N.
 Climate Convention was agreed in 1992.